parshalchitrakar/parshalchitrakar/README.md

 ### Hi there 👋

-### I'm Parshal Chitrakar Currently Pursuing my Master degree in Information Systems at Murray State University and I am an Electronic and Communication engineer.
+### I'm Parshal Chitrakar and I am an Electronic and Communication engineer.

 - 🔭 I’m currently working on Web Development
 - 👯 I’m looking to collaborate on ML development